 - How often do I need to update my estate plan?

 Your family and financial circumstances will change over time.
-Marriages, births, deaths, changes in employment, and changes in the law are among the many events that may impact your estate plan as time passes.
+Marriages, births, deaths, changes in employment and changes in the law are among the many events that may impact your estate plan as time passes.
 Whenever you have experienced a significant life event, you should review your estate plan to determine whether your plan was impacted.
-At a minimum, your plan should be reviewed every 5 to 10 years to be sure it still meets your needs and reflects your wishes.
+At a minimum, your plan should be reviewed every 5-10 years to be sure it still meets your needs and reflects your wishes.